MarkLodato/ITE/ITE/6/README.md

     *   There is no support for verifying any details.
 The closest option, `expected_command`, is just a warning but not an error.
-    *   There is no support for performing generic traversals of the build graph, such as “allow any number of verifiable build steps.”
+    *   There is no support for performing generic traversals of the build graph, such as "allow any number of verifiable build steps."
 *   There is no practical way to analyze a layout to determine if it meets the requirements above.